 She left for New York, where she breathed and worked for one and a half year,

-before returning to the roots in Iceland where she operates.
+before returning to the roots in Iceland.

 Erla works with space, time and processes where memory, human context and